Michael I. Monus: Legal proceedings

-Monus was found guilty on the government's second attempt to try him; the first trial ended in a hung jury.
+On May 25, 1995, Monus was found guilty on all 109 fraud related charges he faced in the government's second attempt to try him; the first trial, where Monus faced a larger 126 criminal charges, ended in a hung jury.
 He was later charged with jury tampering in the first trial, but was acquitted.

 He was sentenced to 19½ years in federal prison and served 10 years.
 The sentence was reduced after Monus cooperated with federal authorities (FBI) in a case against another Youngstown fraudster, Richard Goldberg.

 Youngstown State University

 Monus was also a major benefactor to Youngstown State University, serving as chairman of its board of trustees.
-It emerged that Ray Issac, the quarterback for the 1991 Youngstown State Penguins football team (which won the NCAA Division I-AA National Championship that year), had received substantial benefits from Monus over his college career, including $10,000 in cash, and the use of several cars.
+It emerged that Ray Isaac, the quarterback for the 1991 Youngstown State Penguins football team (which won the NCAA Division I-AA National Championship that year), had received substantial benefits from Monus over his college career, including $10,000 in cash, and the use of several cars.
 The NCAA made an inquiry after being tipped off to Monus' actions, but dropped it after a cursory internal investigation by the university.
 The true scope of the violations was only revealed in 1998, when Isaac admitted tampering with a juror in Monus' fraud trial.
-The university admitted to a lack of institutional control, and docked itself some scholarships; however, it was allowed to keep the 1991 national championship, because the statute of limitations had run out.
+The university admitted to a lack of institutional control, and docked itself some scholarships; however, it was allowed to keep the 1991 national championship, because the statute of limitations had expired.